victorjonsson/jquery-editable/README.md

 if( $elem.is(':editable') ) {
     // It's editable, lets do stuff...
 }

+// Call "open" to programatically turn an editable element into an editor
+$('#some-element').editable('open');

+// Call "close" to programatically close the editor for an element
+// that's currently being edited
+$('#some-element').editable('close');

+// Call "destroy" to remove the possibility to edit an element
+$('#some-element').editable('destroy');

 // Binding an event listener that's triggered when the
 // element gets edited